MarkWattsBoomi/CSVImporter/README.md

-This module provides table implementation with advanced sorting and filtering features.
+This module provides a configurable CSV file importer which will push the contents into a List value in Flow.

 # Class Names